artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 accompanying free-text descriptive note.

-In the Edit accession record screen, under the Accession number :term:`field` (located at the top of the :term:`edit page`), click the text reading "Add alternative identifier(s)".
-AtoM will display new fields below the accession
+In the Edit accession record screen, under the Accession number :term:`field` (located at the top of the :term:`edit page`, within the **Basic Info** information area), click the text reading "Add alternative identifier(s)".
+AtoM will display new fields below the accession number:
-number:

 .. image:: images/accession-alt-ids.*
    :align: center
-   :width: 70%
+   :width: 90%
    :alt: An image of the alternative identifier edit fields

 There are three fields available per identifier: